 Commissioners are Elected Officials

 Commission seats are filled through the partisan political system.
 All Daggett County positions are At-Large positions and represent the entire county.
-Commissioners are elected for a four year term; two commissioners, Commissioner Jack Lytle and Commissioner Clyde Slaugh, were elected in the 2014 election, while Commissioner Karen Perry has been in Office since the election in 2012.
+Commissioners are elected for a four year term; two commissioners, Commissioner Jack Lytle and Commissioner Clyde Slaugh, were elected in the 2014 election, while Commissioner Randy Asay was elected in 2016.

 Randy Asay, Commissioner